Graphic Measures International

 Stick packs are a new and exciting type of flexible packaging.
 Named for its long and slender shape, stick packs are a type of vertical form, fill and seal (FFS) pouching.
 FSS pouch packaging requires an automated assembly-line machine which constructs plastic bags out of the flat roll of printed packs (while simultaneously filling the bags with your product) then seals the bags.

-These packages are often used for single-serving drink mixes as the shape is very convenient for consumers to pour contents into a narrow opening, such as a water bottle.
+Customers often use these packages for single-serving drink mixes.
+The shape is convenient for consumers to pour contents into a narrow opening, such as a water bottle.
 Since it’s smaller than a sugar pack, another added benefit is the reduced impact on the environment.
-These packs are so small that they are more quickly produced on our machines, keeping the costs per-stick pack low.
+These packs are so small that we’re able to print them more quickly, keeping the costs per-stick pack low.